Top Food Accountability App Choices & The Missing Link (Human Accountability)

 A confession: sugar is my weakness.
 Put anything sweet in front of me, and I’m never going to say no to trying it.
 And, if I like it, any diet or calorie-counting plan I may have set for myself is going to go out the window -- for the umpteenth time.

-But then again, there's a reason we set such goals -- for our good health and well-being.
-So the next time you decide to try a new diet or watch what you eat for a while, why not take a little extra help to make sure you can stick to it?
+But then again, there’s a reason we set such goals – for our good health and well-being.
+So the next time you decide to try a new diet or watch what you eat for a while, you may want to get some extra support with food accountability apps to make sure you actually stick to healthy eating habits.

 Yummy and healthy is the goal!